Skip to main content

 Troubleshooting

+If traces aren’t reaching Weave or content fields are empty, use the following sections to diagnose the most common causes.
 The gateway log is the terminal output from the process running openclaw, or your process manager’s log stream if you daemonized it.

 Plugin loaded but no spans show up

-3. Confirm the entity and project match the URL slug of the Weave project you’re inspecting. /weave status should print project=<entity>/<project>.
+3. Confirm the entity and project match the URL slug of the Weave project you’re inspecting. /weave status should print project=[YOUR-TEAM]/[YOUR-PROJECT].

 4. Confirm the auth source. /weave status should print auth=....
 If it says WANDB_API_KEY env but you set the key in a different environment variable, the plugin is reading the wrong key.